 Diablo III: Eternal Collection is a lovely port of a classic RPG loot-a-thon that keeps its feet firmly in the past.
 The execution is wonderful, but its gameplay is not something that will appeal to everyone due to the high level of repetition.
 If you’re looking for a loot-driven grind-a-thon with more explosions of viscera than you can comfortably discuss with your mother, this is the game for you.
 It's also one of those games which is best played with friends.
-While you can play online, couch co-op offers a much richer experience as you battle demons and collect loot together and three local players can drop-in and join you on your quest.
+While you can play online, couch co-op offers a much richer experience as you battle demons and collect loot together with three local players able to drop-in and join you on your quest.

 Bigger and more fully featured than ever, BOXBOY! + BOXGIRL! marks a high point in this quirky puzzle-platformer series.
-It's not perfect — the stripped back aesthetic and lethargic physics won't be everyone's cup of tea — but fans of co-op puzzlers, in particular, should investigate pronto.
+It's not perfect — the stripped-back aesthetic and lethargic physics won't be everyone's cup of tea — but fans of co-op puzzlers, in particular, should investigate pronto.
 The 'Tale For Two' campaign lets a second player take control of Qucy and you must work together to create strings of boxes and navigate through each 2D level to the exit.
 It remains a distinctive and deceptively layered puzzler very much in line with the trilogy on 3DS, but the fact that you can now bring a partner in on the fun makes this the best BOXBOY yet.

 Heave Ho might not quite reach the lofty heights of Snipperclips, but it’s still one of the best couch co-op titles to hit the Switch.
 It encourages communication and careful planning, but remains utterly chaotic and achingly hilarious, with a fantastic selection of unique costumes to unlock as you progress.
-The fact that you’ll face the same stages whether you’re playing multiplayer or single player is undoubtedly disappointing, so it's best to save this for when your mates are round.
+The fact that you’ll face the same stages whether you’re playing multiplayer or single-player is undoubtedly disappointing, so it's best to save this for when your mates are 'round.
 Whatever way you decide to play, Heave Ho is great fun and hauls itself onto this list with ease.